 “MKC is a family," Reazin says.
 "MKC isn’t just a place to work, but it is an atmosphere to build a career.
 With our progressive and growth-oriented mind-set, MKC allows not only the opportunity to be on the leading edge of technology, but allows for career development and advancement.
 MKC cares about the success of all of our customers and our employees."

 Kent Nichols currently serves as the agronomy sales manager and seed manager for MKC.
 He graduated from Kansas State University with a degree in agriculture economics.
 Before joining MKC as a field marketer in 2005, Kent was worked with Agriliance.
 His community involvement includes the Monsanto advisory board.

 Kent and his wife, Emily have two children, Jack and Claire.
 He enjoys to golf, help on the family farm as well as spending time with his family during his free time.

-Troy Walker is currently serving as MKC agronomy field and precision ag manager for MKC.
-He was a graduate of Kansas State University with a Bachelors in Geography and a minor in Agronomy.
-Before joining MKC in 2016, Troy served as a precision ag manager for Ceres Solutions in Western Indiana.
-His community involvement involves St. Mary’s Catholic Church in Newton he also participated in the Indiana Ag Leadership Program.
+Troy Walker is currently serving as agronomy field and precision ag manager for MKC.
+He was a graduate of Kansas State University with a bachelor's degree in geography and a minor in agronomy.
+Before joining MKC in 2016, Troy served as a precision ag manager for Ceres Solutions in western Indiana.
+Troy is involved at St. Mary’s Catholic Church in Newton and was a participant of the Indiana Ag Leadership Program.

 He enjoys grilling, cooking and traveling during his free time.
-Him and his wife, Kata have two children, Paul and Mary.
+Troy and his wife, Kata, have two children, Paul and Mary.